Yuya

 They may also have been the parents of Ay, an Egyptian courtier active during the reign of Akhenaten, who eventually became pharaoh as Kheperkheprure Ay.
 There is no conclusive evidence, however, regarding the kinship of Yuya and Ay, although certainly both men came from the town of Akhmim.

 The tomb of Yuya and Thuya was, until the discovery of Tutankhamun's, one of the most spectacular ever found in the Valley of the Kings despite Yuya not being a pharaoh.
-Although the burial site was robbed in antiquity, many objects not considered worth plundering by the robbers remained.
-Both the mummies were largely intact and were in an amazing state of preservation.
-Their faces in particular were relatively undistorted by the process of mummification, and provide an extraordinary insight into the actual appearance of the deceased while alive (see photographs).
+Although the burial site was robbed in antiquity and all the jewels in the jewellry box furniture had been stolen by tomb robbers, many objects not considered worth plundering by the robbers remained.
+Both the mummies were in a state of excellent preservation.
+Their faces in particular were relatively undistorted by the process of mummification.

 Origins

 Yuya came from the Upper Egyptian town of Akhmim, where he probably owned an estate and was a wealthy member of the town's local nobility.
 His origins remain unclear.
 In his study of Yuya's mummy the anatomist Grafton Elliot Smith noted that although his features are not classically Egyptian, he considers that there was much migration from neighbouring countries throughout Egyptian history and "it would be rash to offer a final opinion on the subject of Yuaa's nationality."
 Quibell likewise addressed the "old suggestion" that Yuya was foreign, noting that the only piece of evidence in favour of this was the multiple spellings of his name.
 No trace of a foreign origin was found in the furniture from the tomb either, all being typically Egyptian.

 Taking into account his unusual name and features, some Egyptologists believe that Yuya was of foreign origin (usually Syrian), although this is far from certain.
 The name Yuya may be spelled in a number of different ways, as Gaston Maspero noted in Theodore Davis's 1907 book—The Tomb of Iouiya and Touiyou.
 These include "iAy", "ywiA", yw [reed-leaf with walking feet] A, ywiw" and, in orthography—normally a sign of something foreign—"y [man with hand to mouth] iA".